cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

 ## GitOps for Controller Provisioning with CloudBees CI Configuration Bundles

-Currently, programmatic provisioning of a managed controller requires running a Groovy script on CloudBees CI Operations Center.
+Currently, automatic and dynamic provisioning of a managed controller requires running a Groovy script on CloudBees CI Operations Center.
 This can easily be done from a Jenkins Pipeline by leveraging the Jenkins CLI and an administrator Jenkins API token.
-However, for the purposes of the shared workshop environment we will be running the provisioning job from the workshop Ops controller and will leverage [CloudBees CI Cross Team Collaboration](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/cross-team-collaboration) to trigger that job with the required payload from your Ops controller.
+However, for the purposes of the shared workshop environment we will be running the provisioning job from the workshop Ops controller and will leverage [CloudBees CI Cross Team Collaboration](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/cross-team-collaboration), triggering the job with the required payload from your Ops controller.

 ### Review the Jenkins declarative pipeline job that will be triggered by your Ops controller on the workshop Ops controller using CloudBees CI Cross Team Collaboration.
 ```groovy